Postgraduate Virtual Open Day 28 May

 What you should know about this course

-• This course leads to recognition as a Fellow of the Higher Education Academy.
+• This course leads to a Postgraduate Certificate in Higher Education and recognition as a Fellow of the Higher Education Academy (FHEA).

 • Graduates can apply for the MA Education with automatic advanced standing, and with the option of a higher education endorsement.